llvm/llvm-project/llvm/docs/CodeReview.rst

 If additional feedback is provided after acceptance (by the same reviewer or another), the author should use their best judgement in deciding whether that feedback can be incorporated into the change without comment (say a typo) or requires further review discussion.
-More substantial comments (e.g. about the design) will usually require further discussion.
+More substantial comments (e.g., about the design) will usually require further discussion.
 If unsure, ask the reviewer.

 Note that, if a reviewer has requested a particular community member to review,